Diversity matters when applying for NED roles

 Board diversity matters, but not every organisation or board will value every element of diversity.
 So, target organisations that will value your diversity or experience in one or more of the six strands.

 But don’t stop there.
-When preparing for your interview, know what your points of difference are and, just as importantly, why they are valuable; just because you are a female or male is not enough to convince the board.
+When preparing for your NED interview, know what your points of difference are and, just as importantly, why they are valuable; just because you are a female or male is not enough to convince the board.
 If the question about diversity does not come up during an interview, be proactive and highlight your diversity value when the opportunity arises for you to address the panel.

 In Closing